zhill/enterprise-docs/content/docs/overview/notifications/slack.md

 weight: 1
 ---

-Notifications to Slack are in the form of messages to a channel.
+Notifications to Slack are in the form of messages to a channel

+### Requirements

 To receive notifications

 1. An Incoming Webhook URL is required.
 [Follow instructions](https://api.slack.com/messaging/webhooks) to create one
 2. Copy the Incoming Webhook URL